ColdThunder11/SharpFont/README.md

 ## ColdThunder11's fork of SharpFont

-This fork update the version and bind of FreeType and HarfBuzz to fit modern system.
+This fork is a part of Serikadv's dependency, update the version and bind of FreeType and HarfBuzz to fit modern system.
 Dependencies based on HarfBuzz 6.0.0 and FreeType 2.12.1.
+## !!!Warning!!!
+Only windows x64 tested now, only those methods I used in Serikadv been updated, most of function may not work correctly!
+Dependencies of FreeType and HarfBuzz are build with msvc 2022 that Microsoft Visual C++ Redistributable packages for Visual Studio 2015, 2017, 2019, and 2022 is required to run it.

 SharpFont [![NuGet Version](https://img.shields.io/nuget/vpre/SharpFont.svg)](https://www.nuget.org/packages/SharpFont) [![Gratipay Tips](https://img.shields.io/gratipay/Robmaister.svg)](https://gratipay.com/Robmaister)
 =========